unframe-app/client/readme.md

 Usage
 =====

+Currently the client is hardcoded for local usage but will be updated when the API is available.

 The converter-client.ts is meant as an example client to guide development of your own client code.

 There are a few example files that can be run: